 A comprehensive overview of the international monetary system in terms of its institutional structure, participants and their motivations, markets and products, as well as currency exposure and techniques in risk management.

 Prerequisites: FIN 3010 or FIN 3210 and ECN 3000

 Overview of the international legal environment, including an emphasis on common and code law systems and their impact on the conduct of international business.
 Explores international jurisdiction, world legal agreements and bodies, treaty agreements and treaty law.

 Prerequisites: LAW 3000 and ECN 3000

-Familiarizes students with the evolution of the multi-national enterprise over the past century, and addresses the challenges today's managers of such enterprises.
-Discusses the various aspects of the complex task of managing and leading a multi-national enterprise such as strategy formulation, structuring organizations, liaising with external stakeholders, ensuring ethical conduct, and providing inspirational leadership.
+Familiarizes students with the evolution of the multi-national enterprise over the past century and addresses the challenges for today’s managers of such enterprises.
+Discusses the various aspects of the complex task of managing and leading a multi-national enterprise, such as strategy formulation, structuring organizations, liaising with external stakeholders, ensuring ethical conduct and providing inspirational leadership.
 Knowledge and skills are imparted through the use of experiential learning tools such as simulations and case discussions.

 12 credits of Spanish or other foreign language: